pramodk/nrn-build-ci/README.md

 [![NEURON Build CI](https://github.com/neuronsimulator/nrn-build-ci/actions/workflows/build-neuron.yml/badge.svg)](https://github.com/neuronsimulator/nrn-build-ci/actions/workflows/build-neuron.yml)

 This repository hosts [scheduled GitHub Actions workflows](.github/workflows/neuron-ci.yaml) that verify that [the main NEURON repository](https://github.com/neuronsimulator/nrn) can be built and run on a variety of common Linux distributions and macOS versions.
+The default branch of NEURON is tested every night, and the latest tagged release is tested once a week.
 At present Ubuntu 18.04, Ubuntu 20.04, Fedora 34, Fedora 35, CentOS7, CentOS8, Debian Buster (10), Debian Bullseye (11), macOS 10.15 and macOS 11.0 are tested.

 The configuration of these builds serves as an up-to-date reference of how to build NEURON on each platform.